invertase/react-native-apple-authentication/README.md

 The operation couldn’t be completed. (com.apple.AuthenticationServices.AuthorizationError error 1000.)
 ```

+In the case you are using the function `getCredentialStateForUser` on a simulator, this error will always be fired.
+You should test your code on a real device.

-Go to https://appleid.apple.com/account/manage and scroll down to where it shows my Devices that are signed in with this ID.
+If you are seeing this error while using the simulator, you can try going to https://appleid.apple.com/account/manage and scroll down to where it shows my Devices that are signed in with this ID.
 Click on "Simulator" and choose "Remove from Account".
 Then sign in again.

 ## License